restlessGuardian/Xtra---for-c00mers/README.md

       -Install the created APK to your android device and follow every stream you are interested in (spend some time making this list as it will be impossible to add               more later)</br>
       -Download APK from my fork and install it, regularely, over the previous Xtra app on your android device.</br>
       -Enjoy safety and reliability of twitch without coom bait.</br>

+If you have any trouble following the instructions, shoot me a message, I will be happy to help you set it up </br>
+I want to express my deep gratitude for everyone who contributed to this project and allowed me the opportunity to have acess to Twitch.